Thirukaalathessvarar-S/IMAGETRANSFORMATION/README.md

 ### vi)Image Cropping
 ![dip61_exp5](https://github.com/Thirukaalathessvarar-S/IMAGETRANSFORMATION/assets/121166390/d028af2d-a7dc-4520-a2e7-e6bd31bb55f8)

-Result:
-Thus the different image transformations such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping are done using OpenCV and python programming.

 ## Result:

 Thus the different image transformations such as Translation, Scaling, Shearing, Reflection, Rotation and Cropping are done using OpenCV and python programming.